getnamo/GlobalEventSystem-Unreal/README.md

 ### Receive an event

-Recommended method is to use lambda receivers.
+The recommended method is using lambda receivers.
 Define an _FGESLambdaBind_ struct as the first param, then pass your overloaded lambda as the second type.
-NB: you can also alternatively organize your receivers with e.g. subclassing a _GESBaseReceiverComponent_ (for actor receivers only, not recommended over lambda receivers).
+NB: you can also alternatively organize your receivers with e.g. subclassing a _GESBaseReceiverComponent_, but these are only applicable for actor owners and thus not recommended over lambda receivers in general.

 #### No param event